GJordao/simple-auth/README.md

 These are the minimum configurations to run the service.
 After it is up you should be able to access the available endpoints by accessing `localhost:5000`

+You can access the Open API documentation at: `http://localhost:5000/auth/explorer`

 # Configuration

 Simple-Auth aims to be highly configurable and this configuration comes in the form of environment variables.